ivansurif/azure-terraform-data-pipeline/README.md

 1. If the Apply is successful, have the changes approved and merged to the main branch

 ## Inviting a User to the Github Org

+ℹ️ **This still applies even if the AAD Subscription is not the same as the one holding the resources**

 As a prerequisite to this, the user must be in the Azure AD Tenant, so the previous section should be completed.

 1. Create a new branch